jeffreykegler/hoonlint/misc/whitespace.md

 comment, it is a **rightside** comment.
 A rightside comment is
-a **margin comment** if it begins at or after column 57, or immediately after a horizontal gap of 20 or more spaces.
+a **margin comment** if it begins at or after column 57, or immediately after a horizontal gap of 20 or more characters.
 All margin comments should start at column 57.
 A rightside comment is an **inline comment** if it is not a margin comment.